NixOS/nix.dev/source/contributing/documentation.md

   - Reference material should be relatively terse, simply listing which functions/classes/etc exist, but should still clearly define how to use the code and how it relates to the rest of the ecosystem.
   - Reference material should focus on "what's out there", with the text and layout optimized for scanning and random access.
   - Reference material should be supplemented with examples.
+- Tutorial
+  - Tutorials walk the user through a particular activity to teach them about common tools and patterns in the ecosystem.
+  - While the activity itself is important, the goal is also to connect the dots between other things the reader has learned.
 - How-to (we call these "Recipes")
   - Recipes are a list of steps showing how to achieve a specific goal or solve a specific problem.
   - The goal is to help the reader reach a specific end, not understand the theory or greater context.